 Main Article Content

-Enterprise resource planning (ERP) systems have been used by organizations for a years, whereas, Cloud ERP systems gained audience few years ago both from practitioners and academicians.
-As such there is a migration from the traditional ERP to Cloud ERP system, and employees in most organizations are accustomed to the traditional ERP system.
-In order to improve the efficiency and effectiveness of Cloud ERP system use in the operation stage.
-Organizations need to research the factors that have impact on users’ satisfaction and managerial decision making.
+Enterprise resource planning (ERP) systems have been used by organizations for years, whereas, Cloud ERP systems gained audience a few years ago both from practitioners and academicians.
+As such, there is a migration from the traditional ERP to the Cloud ERP system, and employees in most organizations are accustomed to the traditional ERP system.
+In order to improve the efficiency and effectiveness of the Cloud ERP system used in the operation stage.
+Organizations need to research the factors that have an impact on users’ satisfaction and managerial decision making.
 There is a great deal of prior studies that measured users' adoption of ERP systems using a technological acceptance model (TAM).
-Thus, this study also utilized TAM model in examining the factors that influence users’ adoption of Cloud ERP systems.
-To get maximum value of the validity and reliability of the findings, the study was conducted in two folds which are pre- implementation and post-implementation.
-In addition to, a structural equation modeling was employed to reach the findings.
-Finally, the study identified technology factor, employee factor, perceived usefulness and perceived ease of use as important variables for affecting Cloud ERP adoption; and as important antecedents influencing managerial decision making.
-This study comes to be the first study to employ TAM model in Cloud ERP area in two waves: pre-post implementation phases.
+Thus, this study also utilized the TAM model in examining the factors that influence users’ adoption of Cloud ERP systems.
+To get the maximum value of the validity and reliability of the findings, the study was conducted in two folds which are pre-implementation and post-implementation.
+In addition, structural equation modelling was employed to reach the findings.
+Finally, the study identified the technology factor, employee factor, perceived usefulness and perceived ease of use as important variables for affecting Cloud ERP adoption; and as important antecedents influencing managerial decision making.
+This study comes to be the first study to employ the TAM model in the Cloud ERP area in two waves: pre-post implementation phases.
 Interestingly, the relationships between the variables in pre and post-implementation do not differ significantly.